Ways to Maintain Normal Blood Pressure

 Losing even about 10 pounds can greatly affect your BP and help you maintain normal levels.

-Blood pressure goes up as weight increases.
+BP goes up as weight increases.
 Moreover, it affects your breathing while sleeping.

 This can lead to sleep apnea which can further increase your BP.